ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 ## Stage One: Build Your Foundation

+The best way to learn Japanese (and any new language) is to be immersed in the Japanese language.
+Immersed in native text, native sounds, and native conversation.
+But if you don't have any familiarity with the language, being immersed will be difficult for you.
+It will be too foreign and overwhelming for you to take much of it in.

-This stage is all about studying and learning as much as you can.
-The main purpose of this stage is to give you vocab and grammar that you can feel familiar enough with to use to explore native content and talk with native speakers (immersion) in stage two.
+This stage is all about laying a strong foundation of vocab and grammar so that you can feel familiar just *enough* with Japanese so that you feel able to explore native content and talk with native speakers.
+You will then be ready for stage two: immersion.

 We don't particularly recommend language school or personal tutors for this stage as they are usually expensive and can move very slowly.
 Language classes and tutors would be much more effective once you have built your foundation and have reached an intermediate level of comprehension.

 Note: This stage one plan assumes you have a basic understanding of English.
-If you have difficulty with English, please search for strong resources recommended in a language you feel more comfortable with.
+If you have difficulty with English, please Google strong resources recommended in a language you feel more comfortable with.
 And let us know so we can include it in this guide!

 ## A. Kana and Their Sounds (~1-2 weeks)